m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 you need leave a note to the front desk manager on the next shift, who you have never met, so that they know room 64 is now free.
-Otherwise, they may turn away new customers, unnecessarily.
+Otherwise, they may turn away new customers unnecessarily.
 In this analogy,
-the front desk manager who you have never met plays the role of the code that you have not written and leaving a note is analogous to returning the old snake tail position.
+the front desk manager who you have never met plays the role of the code that you have not written;
+leaving a note is analogous to returning the old snake tail position.